shubhamsawant0601/Data_Structures_and_Algorithms/README.md

 # Data Structures & Algorithms
-#### Practice Questions on Data Structures like LinkedLists, Maps, Trees and Stacks & Queues Problems are solved here !!!
+#### Practice Questions on Data Structures like LinkedLists, Maps, Trees and Stacks & Queues Problems are Solved Here !!!